Home/Blog/Health Conditions/Piles/The Key Difference Between Piles and Fissures

 Haemorrhoids can be prevented by

-• Consuming foods that are high in fibre
+• Consuming foods high in fibre

-• Increasing water intake and other fluids
+• Increasing water (and other fluids) intake

 • Avoiding strain during the bowel movement